Migrating from server-side cookie to client-side cookie

 - Set the Mode to Always

-An example of a configuration using first-party cookies:
+An example of a configuration using client-side cookies: